ftobarm/tob-GAN/README.md

 --------------------------------------------------------------------------------
 This repository provides a PyTorch implementation of a variation of [StarGAN](https://arxiv.org/abs/1711.09020)  that use Multi-Octave Convolution that replace the standar convolution in the discriminator and generator.
 See [https://github.com/yunjey/stargan](https://github.com/yunjey/stargan) for the original content.

+The 4 diferent implemetation:

+* main.py : Original implementation of StarGAN
+* main.Solo_D.py : Implemntation to train only the discriminator in the clasification task.
+* main.M_OctConv.py: Implementation of StarGAN with the convolution layer changed by M-OctConv layers.
+* main.Tob_S:tarGAN.py:  Implementation of StarGAN with the convolution layer changed by M-OctConv layers and with [Ra-Ls](https://arxiv.org/pdf/1807.00734.pdf) for the loss function

 <br/>